 Can you guess what this page is about?

 Gold?
 That’s pretty clear.
 But what game does it refer to?
 What server?
 Is the page about selling or buying goods?

 Such an example of a URL structure irritates users and confuses search engines.
 Like humans, search engines use keywords in the URL to understand what a page is about and subsequently index it.
 Therefore, when the main keywords are missing, it can negatively affect your SEO rankings.

 Instead, implement URL structures that both users and search engines can understand.
 For example, the link below shows a good URL structure:

 https://www.eldorado.gg › wow-classic-gold-for-sale

-  Thanks to the well-designed URL structure, users can quickly tell that it’s a page with gold from World of Warcraft classic and that it contains “for sale” offers.
+Thanks to the well-designed URL structure, users can quickly tell that it’s a page with gold from World of Warcraft Classic, and it contains “for sale” offers.

 Website navigation is one of the core factors that contribute to a user-friendly page layout.
 It’s the road map your website visitors use to find relevant pages.
 Your navigation also affects how search engines crawl your site and find information.

 People will enter your website from different pages.
 If you want to have a positive impact on users’ experience, simplify navigation to let them jump from one page to another with an intuitive design.

 Poor UX design scares people away.
 The same goes for too complicated or confusing navigation.
 With so many other search results to choose from, they won’t struggle to find what they need on your pages.
 To prevent this from happening, having menu items with clear and concise titles as well as good information architecture is a must.